NJ Bureau of Securities sues Princeton couple for allegedly defrauding members of their social circle through investment scams - Planet Princeton

 Princeton University alumnus Ford F. Graham, 55, allegedly raised more than $5 million through a series of loans and fraudulent sales of unregistered securities from unsuspecting individuals and investors located in at least five states, including fraudulently selling at least $1.9 million of unregistered securities to New Jersey investors.

-The lawsuit, filed in Mercer County Tuesday, alleges that between January of 2012 and January of 2014, Graham — often with the active participation of his wife, Katherine B. Graham — represented the unregistered securities to potential investors as low-risk, high-reward investment opportunities in gas and oil projects.
+The lawsuit, filed in Mercer County Superior Court on Tuesday, alleges that between January of 2012 and January of 2014, Graham — often with the active participation of his wife, Katherine B. Graham — represented the unregistered securities to potential investors as low-risk, high-reward investment opportunities in gas and oil projects.
 But instead the couple allegedly misappropriated investors’ money for personal expenditures, transferred it to joint accounts in their names, used it to repay prior investors, and withdrew the funds in cash.

 “Ford Graham and his wife allegedly used their social connections in the affluent Princeton community to lure investors into a Ponzi scheme that financed the defendants’ posh lifestyle of country clubs, private schools, and tropical vacations,” said New Jersey Attorney General Gurbir Grewal.
 “The bureau’s action today seeks to hold the defendants accountable for their actions and require them to return the ill-gotten funds to defrauded investors.”